McArthur-Alford/mmwave-deploy/README.md

 The position and orientation set the x/y/z and yaw/pitch of the radar.
 Translation is applied *before* rotation.
 These units are in meters for position and degrees for orientation.
 There is no universal origin, or agreed upon "forward" orientation.

+The config text field does not need to be edited, it is the file path to a config for the radar.
+This is an *override* for a default config, set by the model dropdown.

 ### Recording Device
 ![image](https://github.com/user-attachments/assets/ca30dec8-3560-4516-b81b-e27446050c0c)